 Miller.
 Visits must be scheduled a minimum of 24 hours in advance to allow for sufficient resident assistance/monitoring.
 Weekend visits must be scheduled by noon on Friday.

 Up to 3 visitors for each resident/visit can be accomidated at each visiting area.
 Visitors ages 12 years of age and over are welcome.
 All visitors are asked to maintain social distancing and to wear masks during their visit.Close

 Q: Can I visit my loved one outside?

-You can come to the community and stand outside of your loved ones window (window must remain closed) or we can escort your loved one to the East or West vestibule where you can see each other –you can talk thru the glass panes or via telephones.Close
+If you would prefer to visit a resident with a vestibule visit, you can come to the community and stand outside of your loved one's window (window must remain closed) or we can escort your loved one to the East or West vestibule where you can see each other –you can talk thru the glass panes or via telephones.Close